Clinical use

 Background

-Therapeutic drug monitoring (TDM) aims to optimise individual dosage regimens, enabling the assessment of safety and efficacy of certain drugs.
+Intravenous vancomycin requires therapeutic drug monitoring (TDM).
+Vancomycin has a narrow “therapeutic index” – the difference between the toxic and therapeutic doses of medications.
+For some drugs, maintaining this steady concentration in the blood cannot be achieved by simply giving a standard dose of medication to everyone.
+TDM aims to optimise individual dosage regimens, enabling the assessment of safety and efficacy of certain drugs.
 Current TDM approaches include measuring drug serum concentration together with appropriate medical interpretation.

 Reference range